Dior rebuilds Paris in a spectacular Fashion Week show - ExBulletin

 Fresh off the success of his role as season 2 lover, British banker Alfie, Laviscount says visiting Paris for Fashion Week meant my feet didn’t touch the ground.
 This is my second time in Paris.
 To come back, I feel humbled and honored.

-Lost for words in front of the backdrop of iconic Parisian bridges, and almost as excited as the journalists interviewing him, all he could say was wow… It’s Lucien in Paris!
+Lost for words in front of the decor of the emblematic Parisian bridges, and almost as excited as the journalists who interviewed him, all he could say was wow… It’s Lucien in Paris!

 As to whether the Yorkshire-born actor will return for season 3, that remains a tantalizing mystery.
 Am I coming back? … Were in talks, he said.